Health Encyclopedia - Self-Care Instructions

 If you take medicines that lower your blood sugar, exercise can make your blood sugar go too low.
 Talk to your doctor or nurse about how to take your medicines when you exercise.

 Try to set a goal of fast walking.
-You should do this for 30 - 45 minutes at least 5 days a week.
-Do more if you can.
+You should do this for 30 to 45 minutes, at least 5 days a week.
+In order to lose weight, the amount of exercise may need to be greater.
+So do more if you can.
 Swimming or exercise classes are also good.

 Drink plenty of water.
 Do this before, during, and after exercising.
 Try to exercise at the same time of day, for the same amount of time, and at the same level.
-This will make your blood sugars easier to control.
+This will make your blood sugar easier to control.
+If your schedule is less regular, exercising at different times of the day is still better than not exercising at all.

 Keep a snack nearby that can raise your blood sugar quickly.
 Examples are: